SBA Business Loan Calculator: Estimate Your SBA Term Loan Costs

 Which brings us to our second point—the calculator provides only an estimate of your loan costs.
 Before you accept a loan offer, you should ask your lender for hard numbers that provide exact costs―including your monthly payment and total payback amount.

 SBA loan costs

 So what exactly determines your total SBA loan costs?
 Well, there are a few different factors.
 And as you can probably guess, they have a lot to do with the info you put in the calculator.

 The more you borrow, the more you have to pay back.
 That much is obvious.
 Just keep in mind that larger loan amounts will cost you more because percentage-based costs (like interest and many fees) will be higher.
 Think of it this way: 5% of $10,000 is $500, and 5% of $50,000 is $2,500.

 So if you get a big loan, you won’t just be repaying the principal―you’ll pay more in interest and fees.

 That said, you should borrow the amount you need.
 If you need a large loan for your specific working capital needs, then go with the larger loan (as long as you understand the costs).
-But if you can get away with a smaller loan, it might make financial sense to do so.
+But if you can get away with a smaller loan, it might make financial sense to take the smaller loan.

 The effect of interest rates on cost also seems obvious.
 A higher interest rate means you pay more in interest.

 Fortunately, SBA loans have some of the most competitive interest rates out there.
 Due to program rules, SBA loan rates can only go so high.
-In fact, the SBA sets very specific interest ranges.
+The SBA sets very specific interest ranges.
 We won’t bore you with the exact math, but these rates are based on three factors: